BOOK NOW

 Discover the power of nature on the Glacier Adventure—the must-do experience in the Canadian Rockies.
 At the heart of the incredible Icefields Parkway is one of the largest non-polar ice fields in the world.
 Here, you’ll travel on a massive Ice Explorer to a place where you can walk on, feel and drink from the Athabasca Glacier.
 Then, take a jaw-dropping walk along the glass-floored Glacier Skywalk at the cliff’s edge.

-Hiking in Jasper National Park
+Hiking In Jasper National Park

-Hiking in Jasper National Park
+jasper inn & suites Hiking In Jasper National Park

 Miette Hot Springs